-Camera mounting requires the use of either user-provided brackets or use of one or more AJA optional Ki Pro Mini mounting plates.
-The AJA mounting plate option is a single aluminum plate unit with recessed mounting holes that have been matched for mating with a wide array of 3rd-party mounts, battery plates, and accessories.
+Camera mounting is made possible by using one or more of AJA's optional Ki Pro Quad mounting plates.
+The AJA mounting plate option is a single aluminum plate with recessed mounting holes that have been matched for mating with a wide array of 3rd-party mounts, battery plates, and accessories.